theBulmad/docker/README.md

 `docker container run -it --name [name] [image] [command e.g. bash]` - allows you to enter into the container using an interactive shell

+# Docker Network

+`docker network ls` - show networks

+`docker network inspect [networkName]` - inspect a network

+`docker network create --driver` - create a network

+`docker network connect` - attach a network to a container

+`docker network disconnect` - detach a network from a container

 `docker container port [containerName]` - prints incoming traffic from outside port into inside port

 `docker container inspect --format '{{ .NetworkSettings.IPAddress }}' [containerName]` - check docker ip (grep also works)